 Starring: Eva Melander and, Eero Milonoff, Jorgen Thorsen, Ann Petren and, Sten Ljunggren.

 As I mentioned before, I’m a massive fan of the original author, his ideas are like nothing I have ever read before.
-This film and it’s predecessor Let the Right One In, are examples of where the film does the book justice.
+This film and its predecessor Let the Right One In, are examples of where the film does the book justice.
 I would love to know just how much say Lindqvist has in the end result.
 I would like to think it’s a lot or the results wouldn’t be this spectacular.

-Themes are dark and ominous.
+The themes are dark and ominous.
 Tina’s life is sad and lonely despite her

 As well as the dousing of melancholy the film serves up, it contains some confronting ideas.
 I won’t go into specifics just yet, but don’t go in expecting a quiet carnage like in his previous film.

 The films’ director, Alibassi has treated this story to only some minor adjustments.
-Save for some minor plot points, some switch-ups and a
+Save for some minor plot points, some switch-ups, and a

 This movie isn’t for everyone, it’s strange and bizarre but boy oh boy I loved it.
 Lindqvist’s ability to romanticize the unromantic is as amazing as finding two films that are equally as great once adapted from paper.